TEALSK12/apcsa-public/curriculum/Unit3/Lesson-3XX.md

 Select an end-user for whom you will design and create this program (this can be a friend, classmate, relative, etc).
 Create interview questions that will allow you to understand the end-user’s interests and likes/dislikes.
 Since we are creating a cacluator application, here are some possible questions:
   * when was the last time you used a calculator?
-  * what do you use it for?  (common uses?)
+  * what do you use it for?

-As the interviewee provides answers.
-They may reply: calculating tips at a restaurant;  or calculating cost of something when travelling in foreign country;   or converting temperature from celcius to farenheit...
+  * what are your most common uses for the calculator?

+As the interview progresses, you may prompt them with ideas, but also give them time to think.
+Some possible uses for the calculator may be:  calculate how to share costs for meal; calculate the cost of something with a special discount (eg, "buy one, and get one half price");  or calculate cost of something when travelling in foreign country (and compare with the cost of same item back home!).

+You may also ask the user about more complex problems that requires a formula (or several steps) to solve.
+Examples:
+   * solving the quadratic formula
+   * factoring polynomials
+   * cost sharing  (eg: 5 people all bought something for the party, how much does each person "owe", or "gets paid back")
+   * difference in cost for filling up gas in the US vs in Canada (involves metric/imperial units, and currency conversion)

 At this point, you will need to ask more specific questions:
-  * what function would be helpful?
+  * "what type of conversions do you do the most?"
-  * give me an example of some calculation related to [something they mentioned]
+  * "give me an example of some calculation related to [something they mentioned]"
+  * "what would really be handy in this situation?

 ---